Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Background

 \subsection{Large Language Models}

-Given a sequece of text tokens, a \emph{language model} predicts the next most-probable token and can be used for autonomous text generation in a variety of tasks.
-Most modern language models are deep neural networks based on the transformer architecture published in 2017 \cite{vaswani2023attentionneed}, and are trained on vast amounts of text data.
+Given a sequence of text tokens, a \emph{language model} predicts the next most-probable token and can be used for autonomous text generation in a variety of tasks.
+Most modern language models are deep neural networks based on the transformer architecture published in 2017~\cite{vaswani2023attentionneed}, and are trained on vast amounts of text data.
 Previously, variants of recurrent neural networks (RNNs), such as long-short-term memory (LSTM) networks dominated the field of sequence learning.
-The attention mechanism, orignally proposed as a feature of RNNs, is the main building block of the transformer architecture.
+The attention mechanism, originally proposed as a feature of RNNs, is the main building block of the transformer architecture.
 This architecture avoids recurrence and convolutions, and thus training and inference can be highly parallelized.
-By mainly relying on matrix-matrix products, operations can be performed in an efficient manner on modern hardware such as GPUs \cite{penke2022transformer}.
+By mainly relying on matrix-matrix products, operations can be performed in an efficient manner on modern hardware such as GPUs~\cite{penke2022transformer}.

 In 2018, OpenAI published GPT (later to be known as GPT-1), a language model based on a simplified decoder-only transformer architecture, with an increased number of layers, using 117 million parameters.
 It introduced the paradigm of unlabeled pre-training on large corpora of text, followed by task-specific fine-tuning.
-The BERT model (up to 340 million parameters) was published by Google in 2019 \cite{devlin2019bert} and employs a masked bidirectional pre-training objective, making it suitable as a text encoder.
-GPT-2 \cite{radford2019gpt2} followed in 2018 and further increased the number of parameters to 1.5 billion, based on the transformer architecture with slight modifications.
-With its increased capabilities.
-It paved the way to move from task-specific models trained on labeled data, towards general models, that have been trained unsupervised.
-With GPT-3 \cite{brown2020gpt3}, the number of parameters rose to 175 billion, and once more a drastic jump in capabilities was observed.
+The BERT model ~\cite{devlin2018bert} (up to 340 million parameters) was published by Google a few months later and employed a masked bidirectional pre-training objective, making it suitable as a text encoder.
+GPT-2~\cite{radford2019gpt2} followed in 2019 and was based on the transformer architecture with slight modifications.
+It further increased the number of parameters to 1.5 billion.
+With its increased capabilities, it paved the way to move from task-specific models trained on labeled data, towards general models, that have been trained unsupervised.
+With GPT-3~\cite{brown2020gpt3} in 2020, the number of parameters rose to 175 billion, and once more a drastic jump in capabilities was observed.